hyosubkim/NESC_3505_textbook/intro.md

 ## Disclaimer
 (August 16, 2023) This book is currently a work-in-progress, and I expect to make minor edits to it over the next several weeks.
 Don't be thrown off if it looks slightly different the next time you view it.
-Also, if you find any errors (for which I claim sole responsibility), please let me know by opening an Issue on GitHub (click the Octocat icon in upper right).
+Also, if you find any errors (for which I claim sole responsibility), or have suggestions, please let me know by opening an Issue on GitHub (click the Octocat icon in upper right).

-- HK
+*Hyosub*

 ## License for this book